MaltePetersen/thurstful/wicolo/README.md

 ```
 flutter run
 ```
-in this folder
+in this folder.

-If your emulator is configured the right way the application should start in it. if anything is not working as it should be try to find the solution through this command
+If your emulator is configured the right way the application should start on it. if anything is not working as it should be try to find the solution through this command
 ```
 flutter doctor